Evan Adermann: Political career

 Adermann was elected as the member for Fisher following the retirement of his father at the 1972 election and represented the Country Party (National Country Party from 1975).
 He was appointed Minister for the Northern Territory following the Fraser government's win at the 1975 election and held it until its abolition in September 1978.
 He put in place the arrangements for Northern Territory self-government and was responsible for the establishment of Uluru National Park and continuing the reconstruction of Darwin after Cyclone Tracy.
 In July 1978, he was appointed Minister for Veterans' Affairs and held it until November 1980.
 He was responsible for establishing an inquiry into the effects of Agent Orange on Australian servicemen who had fought in the Malayan Emergency and the Vietnam War.
 Ahead of the 1984 election, a redistribution transferred the most conservative portions of Fisher, including his home to the new Division of Fairfax.
 Adermann ran for this seat and won it easily.
 He continued to represent Fairfax until his retirement from parliament at the 1990 election.

 Later life

 Adermann became president of the Queensland Church of Christ and was made an Officer of the Order of Australia in 1990 for "services to the Australian parliament, to the community, particularly through the Churches of Christ in Queensland, and to local government".
 He died in 2001 and was survived by his wife, three sons and two daughters.
+Evan's nephew Greg Adermann has served as the Councillor for Pullenvale Ward in the Brisbane City Council since March 2020.